 {{ archive.Description|linebreaks }}

-The rendering result will be like this:
+The rendering result will be as follows:

 <p>第一段内容</p>